Liberty Mutual RightTrack Review 2026

 To unenroll from RightTrack, call Liberty Mutual.
 If you turn off your location tracking, RightTrack will not be able to collect adequate data, and you won’t receive a discount.

 RightTrack knows if you’re driving by using sensors in your phone or a plug-in device, depending on your state, to detect vehicle motion.
 It theoretically senses whether you’re the driver or the passenger, but it’s not always accurate.
-You can correct this in the app following a trip.
+You can correct mistakes in the app following a trip.

 RightTrack doesn’t monitor speeding, but in some states, it tracks how often you drive at lower speeds, which can affect your score.
 It also tracks rapid acceleration.